carbon-steel/carbon-steel.github.io/_posts/2024-06-19-abstractions.md

 Abstractions are...
 * mental models of how stuff works
+* when we treat `thing A` **as if** it were `thing B`
+* metaphorically...
-* the result of data compression (could be either lossy or lossless) that occurs in your brain
+    - the result of the data compression that occurs in your brain
+    - seeing the forest for the trees
 * used all the time in day-to-day life

-> The word "abstractions" has many meanings.
+> The word "abstraction" has many meanings.
 In programming, it can also refer
 > to layers of code that hide complexity.
 This post will only be talking about
 > abstractions in the cognitive sense.

 Examples of abstraction:
-* We perceive a group of trees as a single forest.
-* We think of our bank balance as money that the bank stores for us.
+* We treat our bank deposits **as if** the bank simply stores that money for us.
     - In reality, the bank does not just store the money we deposit.
 It loans away/invests most of the money that people deposit.
 Our money does _not_ sit idle in a large pile in a vault.
-    - Our bank balance is really just a ledger of how much money we're supposed to be able to withdraw.
+    - The abstraction works because banks still keep enough cash on hand to handle most withdrawals.
-* We always assume time passes at the same rate for everyone.
+* We treat time **as if** it passes at the same rate for everyone.
     - Time dilation slightly changes each person/object's flow of time based on their speed and how much gravity they're under.
     - GPS satellites orbiting the Earth have to adjust their clocks by ~38 microseconds per day to account for time dilation ([Source](https://pilotswhoaskwhy.com/2021/03/14/gnss-vs-time-dilation-what-the/)).
+    - The abstraction works because the effect of time dilation is too miniscule to notice unless you are doing extremely precise engineering.

 ---

-One way to form abstractions is by removing unnecessary details.
+One way to form abstractions is by removing details (creating a simplified view of something complex).
 For example, most people that drive do not know much about the inner workings of their car.
-Their perspective of the car can be boiled down to:
+Their perspective of the car can be boiled down
+to:
 * Ignition turns on car
 * Accelerator makes car go
 * Brake makes car stop